-Fred M. Rogers Center (2008) is a LEED Gold Certified building where the Department of Event and Conference Services is located.
+Fred M. Rogers Center (2008) is a LEED® Gold Certified building where the Department of Event and Conference Services is located.
 Additionally, the Center houses the Fred Rogers Center for Early Learning and Children's Media including the Fred Rogers Archive of multimedia materials from Mister Rogers' Neighborhood and other work by and about Fred Rogers.
 The Foster and Muriel McCarl Coverlet Gallery is also located on the ground floor of the building featuring more than 400 coverlets.
 Gerard and Bonaventure Halls (1963) are residence halls providing accommodations for 459 students in double rooms.

-Headmasters Hall and Placid Hall (built in sections from 1855-1877) house the post office, dining and conference rooms, academic affairs, the faculty commons, faculty offices and classrooms for the School of Humanities and Fine Arts, as well as the School of Social Sciences, Communication, and Education.
+Headmasters Hall and Placid Hall (built in sections from 1855-1877) house the post office, dining and conference rooms, academic affairs, the faculty commons, faculty offices and classrooms for the School of Arts, Humanities and Social Sciences.

-Mary, Mother of Wisdom Student Chapel (2003) is the College Student Chapel.
+Mary, Mother of Wisdom Student

+Chapel (2003) is the College Student Chapel.
 Monastery (1967) is the residence of the Benedictine monks.